Key Takeaways

 |---|---|---|

-| Paid a designer $7,500; no 1099-NEC | Letter 972CG (proposed penalties for failure to file/furnish or failure to e-file when required) | File a late 1099-NEC immediately and respond with a reasonable-cause abatement request.
-(Note: “first-time abate” does not apply to information-return penalties) |
+| Paid a designer $7,500; no 1099-NEC | Letter 972CG (proposed penalties for failure to file/furnish or failure to e-file when required). | File a late 1099-NEC immediately and respond with a reasonable-cause abatement request.
+(Note: “first-time abate” does not apply to information-return penalties.) |

-| Withheld 24% on $300 prize; no 1099-MISC | IRS asks about tax sent/ Form 945 deposits | File 1099-MISC even though <$600 because backup withholding occurred.
+| Withheld 24% on $300 prize; no 1099-MISC | IRS asks about tax sent/Form 945 deposits. | File 1099-MISC even though the payment is below the normal threshold because backup withholding occurred.
 If withholding was in error, refund before deposit or correct after deposit via Form 945-X; otherwise, the payee claims the credit. |

-| Vendor’s TIN wrong; CP2100 list | Must follow B-notice rules and start/continue 24% backup withholding | Send First B-Notice with Form W-9 request within 15 business days (date within 30).
+| Vendor’s TIN wrong; CP2100 list | Must follow B-Notice rules and start/continue 24% backup withholding. | Send First B-Notice with Form W-9 request within 15 business days (date within 30).
 Use Second B-Notice procedures if applicable.
-Begin/continue 24% backup withholding until valid documentation is received; issue corrected 1099 once fixed. |
+Begin/continue 24% backup withholding if the payee does not certify the correct TIN within the B-notice period; continue withholding until valid documentation is received.

-| Filed 12 paper forms (limit is 9) | IRS proposes failure to e-file penalty | You were required to e-file at 10+.
-E-file properly and request reasonable cause relief if applicable. |
+| Filed 12 paper forms (limit is 9) | IRS proposes failure to eFile penalty. | You were required to eFile at 10+. eFile properly and request reasonable cause relief if applicable. |

 FAQs